hisamafahri/nit/README.md

 ## Install from Source

-Assuming you have installed [Git](https://github.com/git-guides/install-git) and [Rust](https://www.rust-lang.org/tools/install) in your system, you can clone the repository and build it from source:
+Assuming you have installed [Rust](https://www.rust-lang.org/tools/install) in your system, you can clone the repository and build it from source:

 ```bash
 git clone https://github.com/hisamafahri/nit